Arase (satellite)

 Arase, formerly known as Exploration of energization and Radiation in Geospace (ERG), is a scientific satellite to study the Van Allen belts.
 It was developed by the Institute of Space and Astronautical Science of JAXA.
-While there was a scientist working on a similar project with the surname Arase, the satellite's name has nothing to do with him but instead named after a river beside the launch point.
+The satellite was named after the Arase River in Kimotsuki, Kagoshima, where the Uchinoura Space Center is located.

-It was launched aboard Epsilon launch vehicle at 11:00:00, 20 December 2016 UTC into apogee height 32250 km, perigee 214 km orbit.
+It was launched aboard an Epsilon launch vehicle at 11:00:00, 20 December 2016 UTC into apogee height 32250 km, perigee 214 km orbit.
 Subsequent perigee-up operation moved its orbit to apogee 32110 km, perigee 460 km of 565 minutes period.

 Spacecraft

-The Arase spacecraft is the second satellite based on SPRINT bus, after Hisaki (SPRINT-A).
 Arase weighs about 350 kg, measures about 1.5 m × 1.5 m × 2.7 m at launch.
 Once in orbit, it will extend four solar panels, two 5 m masts, and four 15 m wire antennas.
 The spacecraft is spin-stabilized at 7.5 rpm (8 seconds).

 Planned mission duration was for one year of scientific observation, but the mission remains active over 5 years later.